honeycombio/refinery/config.md

 ### `SamplerEnabled`

-SamplerEnabled controls whether logs are sampled before sending to stdout.
+SamplerEnabled controls whether logs are sampled before sending to `stdout`.

 The sample rate is controlled by the `SamplerThroughput` setting.